-BRIEF SUMMARY: House Bill 5602 would amend the Single State Construction Code Act to revise provisions concerning the installation of low-voltage electric security fences on commercial property.
-Notably, the bill would prescribe certain height requirements for the fences and revise a provision requiring that an electric fence be completely enclosed by a nonelectric fence or wall to specify instead that it be laterally enclosed.
+BRIEF SUMMARY: House Bill 5602 would amend the Single State Construction Code Act to revise provisions concerning the installation of low-voltage electric security fence alarm systems on commercial property.
+Notably, the bill would prescribe height requirements for the fences and revise a provision now requiring an electric fence to be completely enclosed by a nonelectric fence or wall to specify instead that it be laterally enclosed.